freedomofpress/securethenews/README.md

 and sort options are supported; click the "filters" dialog in the UI to explore them.

+To get all scans for a given site, you can use a path like `/api/v1/sites/bbc.co.uk/scans`.
+This URL can also be found in the all_scans field for a given site result.

 If you run a public site, note that read access to the API is available to any origin via CORS.